bekk/bekk-christmas/post/javascript/sprinkle-sprinkle-little-card.md

 dot.className = "confetti";
 ```

 Time to look at some CSS.
-Don't be intimidated by the variables we have used – we'll get to that.
+If you're not familiar with the variables we have used,  I'll explain that below.
 We define the styling for each dot, and an animation to go with it:

 ```css
 .confetti {